 By asking a qualified, open ended question like this one, you can convey your desire to put in work beyond the requirements, recognize your limitations, and improve upon your weaknesses.

-Other good questions to consider asking are:
+Other good questions to consider asking at your residency interview are:

 - “I saw on your website that residents have a dedicated 2 month research period.
 I have experience in [insert research here] but I would love to learn more about _____ .”